 News

-How I Uncovered ₦241b Unpaid Revenue in Apapa Command, Achieved ₦30.9b Payments- Miko
+How We Uncovered ₦241b Unpaid Revenue in Apapa Command, Achieved ₦30.9b Payments- Miko

-Nura Miko, Deputy Controller in Charge of Revenue at Apapa Port Command discloses how he worked out the discovery of huge amounts of unpaid duties in Apapa Port, dating few years back and efforts being made to achieve full recovery.
+Nura Miko, Deputy Controller in Charge of Revenue at Apapa Port Command discloses how his team worked out the discovery of huge amounts of unpaid duties in Apapa Port with the support of the service management and the Deputy Comptroller General in charge of Tarriff and Trade, dating few years back and efforts being made to achieve full recovery.

 ads3